 Go for heads of kale on the smaller side, as they will be more tender.
 The leaves should be crisp, with a bright colour.

 In a perforated bag in the fridge.
-Kale becomes increasingly bitter the longer it is kept, so eat within two or three days.
+Kale becomes increasingly bitter the longer it's kept, so eat within two or three days.

-Kale is most commonly boiled.
-For whole leaves, rinse, then put them in the pan without shaking the water off, cover, then cook for up to 2 minutes, until wilted; drain thoroughly.
+Kale is most commonly boiled or steamed.
+For whole leaves, rinse, then put them in a pan without shaking the water off, cover, then cook for up to 2 minutes, until wilted.
+Drain thoroughly.

-For chopped or shredded leaves, put in a pan of water 1cm deep with a pinch of salt, then bring to the boil and simmer up to 5 minutes, until wilted; drain thoroughly.
-Pan fry (up to 10 minutes).
+For chopped or shredded leaves, put in a pan of water 1cm deep with a pinch of salt, then bring to the boil and simmer for up to 5 minutes, until wilted.
+Drain thoroughly.

 You can stir-fry kale, too.
 Try frying shredded kale in olive oil, with garlic, and chilli flakes for a few minutes in a frying pan until wilted and tender and a simple side, or finely chop and add to soups, stews and risottos.

 Kale can also be eaten raw, and the leaves 'massaged' between your fingers with oil or lemon juice to break down some of the fibres, and make it a bit more palateable.